whamcloud/Online-Help/docs/api/Pkg_Guide.md

 ```

-The ``name`` attribute serves as a unique identifier for a bundle within a Manager for Lustre*
+The ``name`` attribute serves as a unique identifier for a bundle within a Intel® Manager for Lustre* software
 installation.
 It is wise to include the name of your organization in this string to reduce
 the likelihood of name collisions.

 The ``version`` attribute is provided to allow identification of a bundle by version.

 The `description` attribute is a human-readable description of the bundle.
 This may be visible
-to system administrators of the Manager for Lustre* installation, so it should be something
+to system administrators of the Intel® Manager for Lustre* software installation, so it should be something
 meaningful to that audience.

 Creating a Bundle